ProspersMartin/My-Postcard/README.md

   Created a basic digital postcard with input fields.

 ## Build / Layout
-  "My-Postcard" was developed for a programming course project, using only HTML and CSS,.
+  "My-Postcard" was developed for a programming course project, using only HTML and CSS.
   The following image is the example I was supposed to model my work after (the minimum desired result):

 ![](./images/4GeeksExampleOfPostcardProject.png)

 ## Final Product
   This is my version:

 ![](./images/myPostcardFinalProduct.png)

 ## Deployment Instructions (How to Open Project Live)